arianecrestani/Travel-App/README.md

  ## Introduction

+This project is the final project for Udacity's Front End Web Developer Nanodegree program.
+The project includes elements from all of the projects that I have learned throughout the course.

 This graph so that you, reader, can understand the step by step of the line of reasoning elaborated for this project which also consists of using the server and 3 Apis for this project.

+To run the project node.js must be installed, then also webpack.
 ![flwochart](./src/client/styles/grafico.jpg)